 What is one of the true measures of a successful, wealthy, or great person?
 Simply is that if you take their possessions, career, businesses, and what they have accomplished today, they can reproduce everything again pretty much in given time.
 It is because of who they have become and what they are capable of.

-So the Rich Young Ruler was able to keep all the commandments Jesus mentioned, but Jesus knew he missed the first and second of the 10 commandments.
+So the Rich Young Ruler was able to keep all the commandments, but the Lord Jesus knew to my understanding that the Young Ruler lacked at least one or both of these commandments; the first and second of the 10 commandments.
 The first says, “You shall have no other gods before Me.”
 And the second of the 10 commandments says, “You shall not make for yourself an image in the form of anything in heaven above or on the earth beneath or in the waters below.
 You shall not bow down to them or worship them.”

-Jesus said in the book of Matthew chapter 6 verse 19 to 21 that, “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+The Lord Jesus said in the book of Matthew chapter 6 verse 19 to 21 that, “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
-Basically you spend your money on the things that you desire and have in your heart.
-Just look where your money is going, notice where you spend your money on and you will know what is truly in your heart.
+Basically you spend your money on the things that you desire and think constantly in your heart and mind.
+Just look where your money is going, you will notice where you spend your money on and you will know what is truly in your heart and mind.

 Men make money to serve them.
 So it’s up to us to decide every day what is it we want money to serve us for.